Clinton vs. Trump: A Look at the Effects on the Housing Market

 Trulia took a more liberal (no pun intended) approach with their own survey.
 Rather than ask economic leaders for their insights, they asked a sample of the American public — namely, 2,034 U.S. adults, all 18 or older — for their thoughts on the same subject.

-People were asked what what would likely happen to home prices under either presidential candidate.
+People were asked what would likely happen to home prices under either presidential candidate.
 Thirty-nine percent said housing prices would rise a little or a lot under Trump, whereas 29 percent said the same of a Clinton presidency.
-Nearly half of democrats surveyed (47 percent) said housing prices would likely rise under Trump; only 24 percent of democrats said the same about Clinton.
+Nearly half of Democrats surveyed (47 percent) said housing prices would likely rise under Trump; only 24 percent of Democrats said the same about Clinton.
 It was a considerably closer call for republicans; 38 percent said home prices would rise under Clinton, while 33 percent said the same under Trump.

 Thirty-four percent of independents said housing prices would rise under Trump, compared to 28 percent under Clinton.
 Most other groups surveyed (e.g., unmarried respondents, renters, and millennials and younger votes) were all more likely to believe housing prices would rise under a Trump presidency.
 Of those surveyed, millennials and younger voters had the largest margin: 49 percent (Trump) to 26 percent (Clinton).

 Knowledge is power… when you can get it